DataDog/terraform-provider-datadog/docs/resources/integration_azure.md

 ### Optional

-- `app_service_plan_filters` (String) String of app service plan tag(s) (in the form `key:value,key:value`) defines a filter that Datadog will use when collecting metrics from Azure.
+- `app_service_plan_filters` (String) String of app service plan tag(s) (in the form `key:value,key:value`) defines a filter that Datadog uses when collecting metrics from Azure.
 Limit the Azure instances that are pulled into Datadog by using tags.
-Only hosts that match one of the defined tags are imported into Datadog. e.x. `env:production,deploymentgroup:red`
+Only hosts that match one of the defined tags are imported into Datadog.
+For example, `env:production,deploymentgroup:red`.
 - `automute` (Boolean) Silence monitors for expected Azure VM shutdowns.
 - `cspm_enabled` (Boolean) Enable Cloud Security Management Misconfigurations for your organization.
 - `custom_metrics_enabled` (Boolean) Enable custom metrics for your organization.